 It’s also worth considering internet speeds in your chosen destination; more populated islands will have better internet connections than smaller, quieter ones.

 Of course, there will be plenty of variation in prices across the Canary Islands.
-Resort islands will usually be more expensive for everything from property to food prices but are still much cheaper than in the UK.
+Resort islands will usually be more expensive for everything from property to food prices.
 Consider looking up house prices on several islands if you’re not set on a single destination, as the range might surprise you.

 Spanish residency requirements state you need €25,560 a year (€2,130 a month) for a residency visa.
 This will be more than enough for a comfortable life on whichever Canary Island you choose.

 Are the Canary Islands dangerous?

 The Canary Islands aren’t considered a dangerous destination.
 Due to the high number of tourists, busier areas have very robust police forces, which helps to keep crime rates low.
 More rural areas are very safe too, mainly because there are so few people living in them.

 As with most tourist destinations, it’s fair to assume that most of the crime occurs during the busy season.
 If you’re concerned about the crime rate, living in a rural area will be better.
 However, if you’re happy to live in pretty much any British city, the Canary Islands shouldn’t be a big concern.